gitlabform/gitlabform/docs/reference/protected_branches.md

 ## Group-level protected branches

+This section purpose is to manage the [group-level protected branches](https://docs.gitlab.com/ee/api/group_protected_branches.html).

 !!! info

     This section requires GitLab Premium (paid).
 (This is a GitLab's limitation, not GitLabForm's.)

 !!! warning

     Protected branch settings for groups are restricted to top-level groups only.

-This section purpose is to manage the [group-level protected branches](https://docs.gitlab.com/ee/api/group_protected_branches.html).
+(This is a GitLab's limitation, not GitLabForm's.)

-Note: group protected branches only support access levels.
+    Group protected branches only support access levels.
 Individual users and groups cannot be specified (this is a GitLab API limitation).

 Example: